JNRowe/jnrowe-misc/doc/contributing.rst

    specified when the package and project names differ as in the REminiscence_ example above.

-For a live ``ebuild`` or an upstream that has since disappeared where using :program:`cupage` is unworkable a special entry should be placed in a package's :file:`watch` file.
+For a live ``ebuild``, or an upstream that has since disappeared, where using :program:`cupage` is unworkable a special entry should be placed in a package's :file:`watch` file.

 For a live ``ebuild`` add the string ``# Live ebuild`` to the start of the file.
 It is possible to add other information to the end of the file.

-For a package where the upstream site is dead add the string ``upstream is dead`` somewhere to the watch file.
+For a package where the upstream site is dead add the string ``upstream is dead`` somewhere in the watch file.
 It is possible to add informative notes to the file, such as the previous location or package author data.

 .. _devmanual: http://devmanual.gentoo.org/